filterpaper/filterpaper.github.io/qmk/savingbytes.md

 	}
 }
 ```
-You can save 10 bytes by decrementing to 0 because machine language exits zero state with lesser code:
+You can save 10 bytes by decrementing to 0 because machine language will exit zero state with lesser code:
 ```c
 for (uint_fast8_t i = DRIVER_LED_TOTAL; i !=0; --i) {
 	if (HAS_FLAGS(g_led_config.flags[i-1], LED_FLAG_MODIFIER)) {